Nyfaria/PowersOfSpite/README.md

 ### Active

 Super Speed - makes the player able to run really fast
+- Super Speed - makes the player able to run really fast
 - Ghost - allows player to walk through solid objects
 - Invisibility - allows the player to turn invisible
 - Displacer - allows players to summon clones to fight for them (max 2 at a time)